specify/webportal-installer/README.md

 1. The portal should now be accessible at `http://localhost:8080/specify-solr/` to a browser running on the server, assuming default Tomcat configuration.
+1. See the Tomcat configuration section below to setup Tomcat to use the standard HTTP port 80.

 The Portal can be updated by updating the contents of `specify_exports` with new exports and repeating the make clean